 Trailhead address: 928 West Avenida De Los Arboles, Wildwood Regional Park, Thousand Oaks, CA 91360

-View Los Angeles Hikes in a larger map
+View Thousand Oaks in a larger map

 This 40-foot waterfall spills into a large pool along the Arroyo Conejo.
 Paradise Falls is located within Wildwood Park in Thousand Oaks and is reachable via several trails.